The content below was partially reblogged from Aurora’s personal blog, Dispatches from the Castle.

 So was that new low your turning point?
 Was that when you decided to take action?

 Yes!
 I caved and bought an Express Sleep Plan from The Baby Sleep Site.
 I’d done a lot of research and this seemed like a good starting place for us.
-The initial investment was only $49, less than a dinner out.
+The initial investment was less than dinner and a movie.
 I was nervous and concerned that it would be like all the other recommendations and either impossible to implement or would force us to start weaning her (which we can’t do for health reasons at this point).

 With my first log in, I stopped being concerned.
 The questionnaire we filled out asked questions specific to A and allowed us to include her school schedule (bottles, food, naps) and her nursing schedule for consideration.
 Only after seeing our specific plan, did I realize implementing this plan would make things go smoother at school for her and her teachers!
 As everyone espouses, babies thrive on routine.